How To Make Christmas Soap | Easy Recipe For Gifts

 Spray alcohol on top of the soap to dissolve any bubbles.

-Wait until the soap is dry and remove from the mold.
+Wait until the soap is dry and remove it from the mold.

 Cut the soap with the Christmas cutters.